BioJulia/PopGen.jl/docs/getting_started/install.md

 - install official Julia binaries from the AUR (`julia-bin`), which includes a correctly bundled `Arpack` (recommended)
 - if Julia was compiled from source: install `julia-arpack` from the AUR and make sure to delete `~/.julia/packages/Arpack` if it exists.
 That *should* fix things, but sometimes it still acts up.
 :::

+The magic of Docusaurus (the engine these docs are built on) lets you "install" this documentation as a progressive web app if you're using a Chromium-based browser (e.g. Chrome, Chromium, Brave, Vivaldi, Edge).
+Doing so gives you quick-access to these docs as easy as double-clicking an application.
+Here's what that looks like using the Edge browser on Windows.